Vidushi-8465/30_days_challenge/Data Segmentation/Readme.md

 Similar customers fall into the same cluster.

+### Dataset used:
+We have used the most common mall data

 ### Algorithms used :

 * 1. :K-Means Clustering
       * What is it?

-An unsupervised learning algorithm that groups data into K clusters.
+> An unsupervised learning algorithm that groups data into K clusters.
-No labels.
+> No labels.
 The algorithm finds patterns on its own.

+      * Why do we use K-Means?
+> K-Means is simple, fast, scalable, and works well when clusters are spherical and well-separated.
       * How it works (Step-by-step):

 >Choose K (number of clusters)